ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 *  Powering off components
 *  Restarting services

    Exceptions to these activities include managing the shared storage file shares from the {{site.data.keyword.slportal}}.
-Such activities include: ordering, deleting (which might impact data stores if mounted), authorizing, and mounting shared storage file shares.
+Such activities include ordering, deleting (which might impact data stores if mounted), authorizing, and mounting shared storage file shares.

 ## Related links
 {: #vc_orderinginstance-related}